vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Personality/Get-VCFPersonality.md

 ```

 ### Description
-The Get-VCFPersonality cmdlet gets the personalities which are available via depot access
+The Get-VCFPersonality cmdlet gets the vSphere Lifecycle Manager personalities which are available via depot access

 ### Examples
 #### Example 1
 ```
 Get-VCFPersonality
 ```
-This example list all the personalities availble in the depot
+This example list all the vSphere Lifecycle Manager personalities availble in the depot

 #### Example 2
 ```
 Get-VCFPersonality -id b4e3b2c4-31e8-4816-b1c5-801e848bef09
 ```
-This example gets a personality by ID
+This example gets a vSphere Lifecycle Manager personality by ID

 ### Parameters